awsdocs/aws-doc-sdk-examples/dotnetv3/Lambda/README.md

 * List the functions for your account, then clean up resources.

 Before you compile the .NET application, you can optionally set configuration values in the settings.json file.
-These settings include your account and topic settings for sending an email from your alarm.
 Alternatively, add a settings.local.json file with your local settings, which will be loaded automatically when the application runs.

 After the example compiles, you can run it from the command line.
 To do so, navigate to